 An avid long distance runner, who ran and completed 27 marathons (including 8 Boston Marathons), he created one of Maine’s first annual charity road races, Bangor’s popular Terry Fox 5-K Run in 1982.
 He directed this run for over 20 years, an event that raised over $125,000 for local cancer research in Maine.
 In 1997 he ran across the state of Massachusetts (162 miles in 7 days) in support of a friend, the late Ginny DelVecchio who was dying of ALS, or Lou Gehrig’s disease.
 He co-founded, with Ginny and her husband Paul, a research fund called The Angel Fund, which today is a multi-million dollar enterprise in the greater Boston area attempting to find a cure for this insidious disease.

 In 2005, The Angel Fund released a book edited by Rice entitled If They Could Only Hear Me, a collection of 30 personal essays (including one by Rice) that describe the many ways people have taken up the fight against ALS.

 Born in Brookline, Mass., he grew up in Bangor.
 He has been an arts critic for the Portland Press Herald/Maine Sunday Telegram, Maine Times, and Maine Public Broadcasting System’s “Maine Things Considered” on radio.
-He has taught journalism and communication studies at several colleges, as well as taught high school English and coached cross country.
+He has taught journalism and communication studies at several colleges.
 He lives with his wife, Susan, in St Andrews by the Sea, New Brunswick.